pradyparanjpe/xdgpspconf/docs/index.rst

-.. xdgpsp documentation master file, created by sphinx-quickstart on Fri Apr 30 19:45:30 2021.
+.. xdgpspconf documentation master file, created by sphinx-quickstart on Fri Apr 30 19:45:30 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ######################################################################
-Welcome to xdgpsp's documentation!
+Welcome to xdgpspconf's documentation!
 ######################################################################

 .. toctree::